Austint30/Portfolio-Client/README.md

 ## Plans for Backend
 The backend does not exist at this time.
 Here are my plans for developing one:
 - Create a separate repository containing all of the code for the backend layer.
 - Utilize AWS CloudFormation Infrastructure-as-Code to deploy an ASP.NET Core REST API hosted by AWS Fargate.
-MVC will be utilized here.
+  - Utilize MVC.
+  - Implement business and database access layer.
+DBA layer should be mockable for unit testing.
 - Create a GraphQL server hosted using AWS Fargate to integrate with the REST API.
 - Host a MySQL server on RDS to add persistence to the website.
 - Utilize AWS Cognito to support logging in using federated identities (Google, Microsoft, etc).
 - Build the internals of the two-way conversation system that recruiters can use to contact me.
 Should utilize reply-by-email as well.
 Conversation chains will be stored in MySQL.
-- Implement business and database access layer.
-DBA layer should be mockable for unit testing.
 - Implement unit testing for business layer code.

 ## Plans for Frontend and Backend